npateriya/mcp-helloworld-codeex/README.md

-# MCP HelloWorld for CodeExchnage integrated MCP InspectorDemo
+# MCP HelloWorld for Code Exchange – integrated MCP Inspector Demo
-MCP HelloWorld for CodeExchange with web-MCPInspector
+MCP HelloWorld for Code Exchange with web MCP Inspector

 ## Try it in Cisco DevNet DevEnv (no local setup)
 Click to launch a browser-based environment with this repo pre-cloned and FastMCP preinstalled:

 [![Run MCP Inspector IDE in Cloud](assets/run-in-cloud-ide.svg)](https://testing-developer.cisco.com/devenv/?id=devenv-base-mcp-inspector&GITHUB_SOURCE_REPO=https://github.com/npateriya/mcp-helloworld-codeex)

+Note: This DevEnv link is Cisco-internal.

 Once the DevEnv opens:
+- Clone repo `git clone https://github.com/npateriya/mcp-helloworld-codeex`
+- Install requirements `pip install -r requirements.txt`
 - Start the server (HTTP on 9000) if needed: `python demo_mcp.py`
+  - MCP server endpoint: `http://127.0.0.1:9000/mcp` (transport: streamable-http)
-- To open the MCP Inspector via the proxy, run this in the terminal:
+- To open the MCP Inspector via the proxy, run this in a new terminal tab ('+' to open a new tab):

 ```bash
 ./scripts/mcp_inspector_url.sh